Retaining & Sustaining Airline Staff Motivation During COVID-19

 There are lots of growth.
 We have paused for growth for two years.
 The coronavirus has set us back by two years, not more than that.
 So for two years, we need to pause and catch up, therefore in FY21 and FY22, there will be a slight decline in growth.
 But in FY23, we want to come back full steam, and we are going to grow fast again.
 We are going to grow domestically, and we are going to grow international and domestic.

 Source: The Economic Times

 In simple words, there can't be a lifetime ban on flying.
 So airline employees must be hopeful about the future.
-It is that airline staff and crews need the most motivation at this moment.
+It is that airline staff and crews need the most motivation at work, at this very moment.
 And the airline industry must stand by them and offer them support in every way possible.